 Gender and Sexual Health

-- Screening, diagnosis and treatment of sexually transmitted infections (STIs): If there are concerns about an STI, we can offer same-day visits to test and treat.
+- Screening, diagnosis and treatment of sexually transmitted infections (STIs)

-- The birth control pill, patch, ring or injection
+- Hormonal birth control pill, patch, ring or injection

 - Counseling on other barrier methods, like internal and external condoms (external condoms are available on site at UHS)